RespawnDespair/ha-motorcycle-card/README.md

     *   Go to your dashboard, click the three dots, and select "Edit Dashboard".
     *   Click the "+" button to add a new card.
     *   Search for "Motorcycle Weather Card".
-    *   Configure the card as described below.
+    *   Configure the card using the visual editor or YAML as described below.

 ## Troubleshooting